-Upper school is when young people begin to stretch towards the adults they will become.
+In high school is when young people begin to stretch towards the adults they will become.

-In their time in the upper school, students learn to solicit diverse perspectives; listen deeply; use reflection and discernment to evaluate and interpret data; and make conscious, well-considered decisions.
-They learn that individual voices can be powerful tools for advocacy and change.
-When they leave Moses Brown, students leave empowered—not just to find their Truth, but to live and share it with courage and commitment.
+In their time in the upper school, students learn to value diverse perspectives; listen deeply; use reflection and discernment to evaluate and interpret information; and make conscious, well-considered decisions.
+They learn that individual voices can be powerful tools for advocacy and change in our interconnected world, and that working toward a collective goal strengthens their community.
+When they graduate from Moses Brown School, students leave empowered—not just to find their Truth, but to live and share it with courage and commitment.

 The four-year upper school experience begins at Friends Camp in South China, ME, where ninth-graders spend a weekend getting to know each other and the ethos and practices of a Quaker school.
 They experience the first of many Meetings for Worship and build community through challenges, games, and conversations.
 A cardboard boat challenge introduces them to a design-thinking approach that they will encounter throughout their upper school journey.
 Orientation to our community continues in the semester-long Ninth Grade Program, which focuses on health and wellness; creating a culture of belonging; study skills; and introduction to upper school life.
-This work continues for older students through age-appropriate grade-level programming and upper school assemblies.
+This work continues for older students through grade-level programming and upper school assemblies.

-In the upper school, students develop into global citizens and ethical leaders, and practice the critical thinking skills of scholars in each discipline.
-Our 5,000 square foot “Y-Lab” maker space gives classes across the curriculum a place to test their ideas and bring abstract concepts to life.
-Field trips around New England, for example to nature reserves, art museums, and local non-profits, help students apply their learning to authentic contexts.
-The TRIPs program sends students around the country and world to engage in service learning and cultural immersion.
+In the upper school, students develop into global citizens and ethical leaders, and practice critical thinking skills of scholars in all disciplines.
+Our 5,000-square-foot Y-Lab makerspace gives classes across the curriculum a place to test their ideas and bring abstract concepts to life.
+Field trips around New England– for example to nature reserves, art museums, and local non-profits– help students deepen their learning beyond the classroom.
+MB TRIPs send students around the country and world to engage in exploration, service learning, and cultural immersion.

-Throughout the upper school experience, students benefit from an exceptional advisory program and strong relationships with their teachers that help them to understand themselves as learners and as community members.
-An individualized college counseling program also supports students in knowing themselves well and using that knowledge to guide their decisions throughout the college process.
+Throughout the upper school experience, students benefit from an exceptional advisory program and strong relationships with their teachers; these form the foundation of the learning community that is the upper school.
+An individualized college counseling program supports students in a process that encourages students to know themselves and to use that awareness to guide their decisions about their academic futures.
 It is through these relationships and conversations that the mission of Moses Brown is lived each day, and students grow into young people who know themselves as learners and leaders ready to make an impact on the world around them.